AFP

 • Inspection condition and handover documents should be provided, either on paper or electronically.

-• There should be a formal damage and compliant rectification process that is designed to minimise inconvenience and disappointment.
+• There should be a formal damage and compliant rectification process that is designed to minimise inconvenience, downtime and cost.

 • Once the vehicle has been signed for, it is accepted that any issues outside of warranty must be dealt with by the driver.